orsetii/jetty/README.md

 Add functionality to have nmap-like port specification.
 Port flags to getopt package for better shit https://godoc.org/github.com/pborman/getopt

 Add stdin piping scanning functionality

-make a cool ASCII banner when it starts
+Add stdout flag to print out an open port per line for easier interaction with other tools make a cool ASCII banner when it starts

 Add nmap script functionality